MetaCenterCloudPuppet/cesnet-oozie/README.markdown

 Note: the class *oozie::hdfs* creates the directory on HDFS.
 With enabled security, it must be included at HDFS namenode, or additional namenode keytab must exists.

 Note 2: You can consider modify or remove *oozie.authentication.kerberos.name.rules*.
-The default value is needed when using cross-realm authentization:
+The default value is needed only when using cross-realm authentication:

     properties => {
       'oozie.authentication.kerberos.name.rules' => '::undef',